sigp/lighthouse/book/src/faqV2.md

 - The service file is not stopped properly.
 To overcome this, make sure that the process is stopped properly, e.g., during client updates.
 - Out of memory (oom) error.
 This can happen when the system memory usage has reached its maximum and causes the execution engine to be killed.
 When this occurs, the log file will show `Main process exited, code=killed, status=9/KILL`.
 You can also run `sudo journalctl -a --since "18 hours ago" | grep -i "killed process` to confirm that the execution client has been killed due to oom.
 If you are using geth as the execution client, a short term solution is to reduce the resources used.
 For example, you can reduce the cache by adding the flag `--cache 2048`.
 If the oom occurs rather frequently, a long term solution is to increase the memory capacity of the computer.

-### My beacon node is stuck at downloading historical block using checkpoint sync.
+### <a name="bn-download-historical"></a> My beacon node is stuck at downloading historical block using checkpoint sync.
 What should I do?

 After checkpoint forwards sync completes, the beacon node will start to download historical blocks.
 The log will look like: